Aliases for ROBO3 Gene

 Previous GeneCards Identifiers for ROBO3 Gene

 This gene is a member of the Roundabout (ROBO) gene family that controls neurite outgrowth, growth cone guidance, and axon fasciculation.
 ROBO proteins are a subfamily of the immunoglobulin transmembrane receptor superfamily.
 SLIT proteins 1-3, a family of secreted chemorepellants, are ligands for ROBO proteins and SLIT/ROBO interactions regulate myogenesis, leukocyte migration, kidney morphogenesis, angiogenesis, and vasculogenesis in addition to neurogenesis.
 This gene, ROBO3, has a putative extracellular domain with five immunoglobulin (Ig)-like loops and three fibronectin (Fn) type III motifs, a transmembrane segment, and a cytoplasmic tail with three conserved signaling motifs: CC0, CC2, and CC3 (CC for conserved cytoplasmic).
 Unlike other ROBO family members, ROBO3 lacks motif CC1.
 The ROBO3 gene regulates axonal navigation at the ventral midline of the neural tube.
 In mouse, loss of Robo3 results in a complete failure of commissural axons to cross the midline throughout the spinal cord and the hindbrain.
-Mutations ROBO3 result in horizontal gaze palsy with progressive scoliosis (HGPPS); an autosomal recessive disorder characterized by congenital absence of horizontal gaze, progressive scoliosis, and failure of the corticospinal and somatosensory axon tracts to cross the midline in the medulla.
-Alternative transcript variants have been described but have not been experimentally validated. [provided by RefSeq, Dec 2009]
+Mutations ROBO3 result in horizontal gaze palsy with progressive scoliosis (HGPPS); an autosomal recessive disorder characterized by congenital absence of horizontal gaze, progressive scoliosis, and failure of the corticospinal and somatosensory axon tracts to cross the midline in the medulla. [provided by RefSeq, May 2019]

 GeneCards Summary for ROBO3 Gene

 ROBO3 (Roundabout Guidance Receptor 3) is a Protein Coding gene.
 Diseases associated with ROBO3 include Gaze Palsy, Familial Horizontal, With Progressive Scoliosis 1 and Horizontal Gaze Palsy With Progressive Scoliosis.
-Among its related pathways are Developmental Biology and Development Slit-Robo signaling.
-An important paralog of this gene is IGDCC3.
+Among its related pathways are Signaling by Robo receptor and Development Slit-Robo signaling.
+An important paralog of this gene is ROBO1.

 UniProtKB/Swiss-Prot Summary for ROBO3 Gene

-Thought to be involved during neural development in axonal navigation at the ventral midline of the neural tube.
+Thought to be involved during neural development in axonal navigation at the ventral midline of the neural tube (By similarity).
 In spinal chord development plays a role in guiding commissural axons probably by preventing premature sensitivity to Slit proteins thus inhibiting Slit signaling through ROBO1 (By similarity).
-Required for hindbrain axon midline crossing.
+Required for hindbrain axon midline crossing (PubMed:15105459).